Clover-Group/tsp/docs/index.md

 __Example patterns:__
 - Invalid use of engine:
-    - Description: `5 seconds average speed greater than 5000 for 10 min then maximum oil pump for 20 sec is bigger than zero`
+    - Description: `5 seconds average engine speed greater than 5000 for 10 min then maximum oil pump for 20 sec is bigger than zero`
     - Tsp DSL:
     ```
     avg(engineSpeed, 5 sec) > 5000 for 10 min